regan-sarwas/npmap.js/API.md

 ### <a name="spot">L.npmap.layer.spot(config: object)</a>

-Create a SPOT layer and add it to a map.
+Create a layer from a SPOT satellite device and add it to a map.

 _Arguments_: